-Eagle Spirit Meaning, Symbols, and Totem
+Eagle Symbolism – Meaning and Totem

 - Loyalty, Balance: Do you feel cast about on turbulent winds, are you shouldering too much responsibility?
-To many Native American tribes, the wings of Eagle Spirit represent balance, the male and female.
+To many Native American tribes, the wings of Eagle Spirit are symbolism for balance, both male and female.
 Eagles are monogamous and share the responsibility of raising their young equally.
 If the Eagle totem has shown itself to you, consider that your responsibilities may be out of balance.
 Stop and take some time with your significant other, loved ones, or even coworkers and make sure that everyone is doing their part.
 This may be a good opportunity for you to renegotiate and balance your obligations.

 - Healing, Faith: Are you or a loved one ill, do you feel lost or alone?
 The feathers of an Eagle guide are viewed as powerful medicine, and carry symbolic meaning, they were used in many healing rituals.
-The appearance of an Eagle guide may be a portent of healing that is to come.
+The appearance of eagle symbolism may be a portent of healing that is to come.
 Look to the sky above and know that the Eagle totem carries your prayer for recovery, whether emotional or physical, to the heavens.
 Stay strong and courageous and trust that the message of your intent will take wing.

 - Meditation, Perspective: Have your life purpose or goals become clouded, do you feel bound to the earth and unable to see over the horizon?
 Eagles can be seen at perch for hours at a time, deep in contemplative meditation.
 The Eagle Totem teaches how to master the art of patience and how to move through life without material attachments, they symbolize perspective with clarity.
 From their high perches and from soaring in the sky the Eagle totem can see life in its entirety, both the good and the bad.
 This clarity means we should regard both positive and negative events as experiences that can serve a higher purpose and help to develop the self.
-The perspective that the Eagle spirit brings allows us to see through situations and see the true meaning that is beneath.
+The perspective that the Eagle symbolism brings allows us to see through situations and see the true meaning that is beneath.

 - Spirit, Connection: Do you feel disconnected from your spiritual self, do you feel as if a higher power or guide is trying to speak to you?
 Many cultures, including Greco/Roman, and Native American, viewed the Eagle as the messenger of the heavens.
 This majestic totem touches the heavens with its wings and speaks directly to the powers that be.
 If the Eagle totem has flown into your life it may be to impart the courage to strive for greater heights of spirituality.
-The power of the eagle, requires trust in divine leadership and only by examining this power animal’s strength of soul can a person acquire the meaning and connection of the eagle.
+The power of the eagle, requires trust in divine leadership and only by examining this power animal’s strength of soul can a person acquire the meaning and symbolism of the eagle.

 People with Eagle Totem are…